 Instructions

-Making these sausage egg muffins is so easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Your first step is to divide the sausage into eight portions.
+Your first step is to divide the sausage into eight portions.
 Press each of those portions into nonstick muffin tin cavities so that they cover the bottom and sides to create a meaty shell.
 There's no need to grease the pan (unless it's not nonstick, in which case you might want to lightly grease it).

-- Now, break each egg into a small bowl.
-Carefully pour some of the egg white out, then pour the remaining white with the yolk into one of the meaty "cups".
+Now, break each egg into a small bowl.
+Carefully pour some of the egg white out, then pour the remaining white with the yolk into one of the meaty "cups."
 Season the eggs with salt and pepper.

-- Bake the muffins until the egg whites are set.
+Bake the muffins until the egg whites are set.
 This should take about 20 minutes in a 400°F oven.
+Let the muffins slightly cool in the pan until easier to handle, then transfer them to a plate.

-Expert tip
+Expert Tip

 I use large eggs in most of my recipes.
-But here, it's actually better to use small eggs if you can get them.
+But here, it's better to use small eggs if you can get them.
 Alternatively, use large eggs but pour out about half of the egg whites.
 This will prevent the egg whites from overflowing.

-Serving suggestions
+Serving Suggestions

 I usually serve these muffins for brunch, sometimes with a side of broiled tomatoes.
-I first make the muffins, cover them with foil to keep them warm, then quickly broil the tomatoes.
+I first make the muffins, cover them with foil to keep them warm, and then quickly broil the tomatoes.

 They are also good for dinner with a side of roasted cherry tomatoes.
 I cook both dishes in a 400°F oven.